Pot-bellied pigs come in a variety of colors and sizes but no matter what shape or weight your pig is you should get him neutered and her spayed.

-When a female pot bellied pig is spayed her uterus and ovaries are removed (a complete ovariohysterectomy).
-Some vets only remove the ovaries and this is called an ovarioectomy.
-Larger, fatter pigs are more difficult to spay (find out what to feed your pig).
+When a female pot-bellied pig is spayed her uterus and ovaries are removed (a complete ovariohysterectomy).
+Some vets only remove the ovaries and this is called an ovariectomy.
+Larger, fatter pigs are more difficult to spay.

 Males can start humping and ejaculating at an early age so most owners prefer to get their little boys neutered as soon as possible.